kvasu2/PDF-manipulation/PDF-MergeWithBlanks/README.md

-add files to be merged into input folder

-run PDF_merger.py

-This will take all the file in the input folder and merger them by adding a blank when the files have odd number of pages

 # PDF Merger with Even Page Count

 This Python script utilizes the PyPDF2 library to merge multiple PDF files, while ensuring that each document has an even number of pages.